iangreenleaf/blog_house/_drafts/the-rain-garden.md

 ### Wild Geranium (Geranium maculatum) ###

+{% single_image path: assets/images/the-rain-garden/wild-geranium.jpg alt: "Flowering Wild Geranium" %}

+I have several early-blooming spring flowers planted in the rain garden, as food sources are especially helpful for hungry pollinators at that time of year.
+Wild Geranium always strikes me as the most cheerful of the early bloomers.
+The light blue flowers are a welcome pop of color in the spring, and look as nice in shade as in sun.
+It's also a trouble-free plant, growing uncomplainingly TODO

 ### Spikenard (Aralia racemosa) ###

+{% single_image path: assets/images/the-rain-garden/spikenard.jpg alt: "Berries on a Spikenard plant" %}

 ### Serviceberry ###

-I suspect we will like our serviceberry a lot, as pretty much everyone loves serviceberries.
+I suspect we will like our serviceberry a lot, since pretty much everyone loves serviceberries.
 It started as a very small seedling, though, so it's still a fairly small plant and is not yet flowering or producing fruit.
 Mostly I just wanted to take a moment to tell you about how utterly confusing the taxonomy is as soon as you try to determine what actual plant constitutes a "serviceberry".